wso2/docs-is/en/docs/learn/configuring-office-365-ws-federation-with-identity-server.md

     ```

 You can now attempt to login to the Office365 Web Portal with this user
 you created.
-T he user’s identity will be represented and authenticated
+The user’s identity will be represented and authenticated
 by the on premises identity provider (i.e., the WSO2 Identity server).

 1. Access the following URL on your browser: